DKS2301/pgAgent-Miniproject/Real Time Job Status and Alerting/Real Time Job Status And Alerting.md

 │   └── browser/server_groups/servers/pgagent/
 │       ├── __init__.py       # Python backend w/ socket server
 │       └── static/js/
-│           └── pga_job.js    # JS client-side handler
+│           ├── pga_job.js    # JS client-side handler
+│           └── job-monitor/  # React components
 ├── images/                   # Screenshots
 ├── README.md
 ```

 ---

-Let me know if you'd like this saved as a file or added to your repo directly!
+## Contributing

+We welcome contributions to enhance the Job Monitor component.
+Please follow these guidelines:
+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request with detailed description

+## License

+This component is part of pgAdmin 4 and is released under the PostgreSQL License.